mariiatuzovska/certutil/README.md

         Path to parent key file
   -rsa int
         Size of RSA key to generate.
-Ignored if --ecdsa-curve is set (default 2048) -start-date string
+Ignored if --ecdsa-curve is set (default 2048) -server
+        Extended key usage: this cert will be used for server authentication -start-date string
         Creation date formatted as Jan 1 15:04:05 2011
   ```